Divanshu-Singla/Course-Craft-University-s-own-free-learning-platform/README.md

 ## 🐛 Known Issues & Limitations

-1. **Certificate Generation**: Not yet implemented
-2. **Mobile Responsiveness**: All pages are responsive but some forms may benefit from further optimization
+1. **Mobile Responsiveness**: All pages are responsive but some forms may benefit from further optimization
-3. **File Upload Size**: Limited by Cloudinary free tier constraints
+2. **File Upload Size**: Limited by Cloudinary free tier constraints
+3. **Certificate Format**: Currently generates HTML certificates (can be printed to PDF by users)

 ---

 ## 🔮 Future Enhancements

-- [ ] Certificate generation for course completion
+- [ ] Server-side PDF generation for certificates
+- [ ] Certificate preview before download
+- [ ] Certificate sharing on social media
 - [ ] Dark mode toggle for entire application
 - [ ] Real-time notifications using WebSockets
 - [ ] Advanced analytics dashboard for trainers